shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 ![Select config](../../../images/learning_content/toolkit_basics_guides/advanced_config/7_select_config.png)

-**Step 5:** Click Continue.
+**Step 5:** Select **Continue**

-A dialog box will be displayed with two options and **Default** selected.
+A dialog box will be displayed with two options and **Shotgun Default** selected.
 At this point there’s an option to select a Legacy Default Configuration setup.
 This configuration setup is from an older version of Shotgun for studios who still use that version.
 We will use the Default for this exercise.

 ![Select config](../../../images/learning_content/toolkit_basics_guides/advanced_config/8_select_config.png)

 **Step 6:** Select **Continue**

-Define the storage locations for project files.
+**Define storage locations for project files**

 A dialog box will appear displaying a drop down menu next to the word `Storage:`